vishnuajith/Code-Downloader-for-Arduino-UNO/README.md

 It is essential if we need to reuse an arduino board without deleting the code already flased in it.

 Usage:

-Connect only the arduino Uno, you need to download the code from.
+1.Connect only the arduino Uno, you need to download the code from.

-Run downloader_final.exe
+2.Run downloader_final.exe

-It asks for the file name for the downloaded hex file.
+3.It asks for the file name for the downloaded hex file.

-After entering code click OK.
+4.After entering code click OK.

-The program downloads the code into its directory .
+5.The program downloads the code into its directory .